diego-tella/ASM/asmAndC/README.md

 ./file.out
 ```

-I am linking the assembly code to the C code and trying to exploit the format string vulnerability printing 0x41 on the stack!
+I am linking the assembly code to the C code and trying to exploit the format string vulnerability printing 0x41 from the stack!